Gordon Flowerdew: Citation

-Flowerdew's Victoria Cross was one of twenty awarded during the battles of the German and Allied offensives in the Amiens area in 1918.
+Flowerdew's VC was one of twenty awarded during the battles of the German and Allied offensives in the Amiens area in 1918.

 Alfred Munnings, who was then a largely unknown war artist, created an oil painting Charge of Flowerdew's Squadron which depicts this cavalry charge.
 The canvas was formerly at the Imperial War Museum in London; it is now in the collection of the Canadian War Museum in Ottawa.

 Flowerdew is buried at Namps-au-Val Cemetery in France located 11 miles south-east of Amiens (plot I, row H. grave 1).

 Legacy

-His posthumously awarded Victoria Cross was donated by his mother to Framlingham College in England.
+His posthumously awarded VC was donated by his mother to Framlingham College in England.
 It had been on loan to, and displayed by, Lord Strathcona's Horse (Royal Canadians) at their gallery in The Military Museums in Calgary, Alberta, from 1990 to 2002.
 The medal was returned to the college in 2002, returning to be displayed on the 2018 Moreuil Wood Military Parade and commemoration.

 Lieutenant Flowerdew is a character in the play Mary's Wedding, by Canadian playwright Stephen Massicotte.
 The climax of the play takes place during the charge at Moreuil Wood.